digrajkarmeetwork/MCGFinances/README.md

 ```

 ## Deployment
 Render services can be created using `render.yaml`.
 The GitHub Action builds and tests the app then verifies Docker images so Render can pull straight from the repo.
-Deploy the API + worker (Docker), Postgres, and Redis services, then set the static web service `VITE_API_URL` to your deployed API host (e.g., `https://mcgfinances-api.onrender.com`) so login, summary, and org-specific data stay functional.
+Deploy the API (Docker) and Postgres services, then set the static web service `VITE_API_URL` to your deployed API host (e.g., `https://mcgfinances-api.onrender.com`) so login, summary, and org-specific data stay functional.